 The length of time it took to re-establish vitamin D levels indicated that regulation was an indirect, multi-step process.
-It suggests that the microbiota does not work directly on increasing vitamin D levels, but instead may be inducing inflammation, which shuts off FGF23 and, in turn, causes a rise in vitamin D levels.
+It suggests that the microbiota does not work directly on increasing vitamin D levels.
+Instead, it may be inducing inflammation, which shuts off FGF23 and, in turn, causes a rise in vitamin D levels.

-Cantorna said, “The amount of vitamin D that you make in your skin with sunshine exposure is extremely variable.
-Obviously, you have to go out in the sun, so in some seasons you might not make any; darker skin makes less; and you make less as you age, so it’s very difficult to regulate how much you’re making in your skin.
+Cantorna said, “The amount of vitamin D you make in your skin with sunshine exposure is extremely variable.
+Obviously, you have to go out in the sun, so in some seasons, you might not make any; darker skin makes less, and you make less as you age, so it’s very difficult to regulate how much you’re making in your skin.
 And there’s also skin cancer.
-Really, for most people, the best way to get vitamin D is to eat it, or eat foods that are fortified with vitamin D.”
+Really, for most people, the best way to get vitamin D is to eat it or eat foods fortified with vitamin D.”